How to Configure Firebase in iOS and Collect Data that Allows You to Optimize the App?

 Source: Xcode

 In the new window, type the URL address of the package repository.
-Copy-paste this link: https://github.com/firebase/firebase-ios-sdk, and then, press Add Package.
+Copy and paste this link: https://github.com/firebase/firebase-ios-sdk, and then press Add Package.

 Source: Xcode

-When Swift Package Manager downloads all the available libraries, you’ll see the view below, with all Firebase’s services.
-Check FirebaseAnalytics library and click Add Package.
+When Swift Package Manager downloads all the available libraries, you’ll see the view below, which includes all of Firebase’s services.
+Check the FirebaseAnalytics library and click Add Package.

 Adding Firebase Analytics package.

 Swift Package Manager will do the rest.
-In the end, you can see in the Xcode project that the package of dependencies had been added.
+In the end, you can see in the Xcode project that the dependencies package had been added.

 2. CocoaPods